-Suppliers, vendors and contractors must also follow all current safety policies as stated in the posted COVID-19 Health & Safety Resources.
+Suppliers, vendors and contractors must continue to follow all current safety policies as stated in the posted COVID-19 Health & Safety Resources maintained by Environmental Health & Safety.

 - Getting Paid